Product design | MELD

 Banner template

-Templates + constraints reduced noise, increased trust, and made visual identity management scalable.
+Templates + constraints reduced noise, improved trust, and made visual identity management scalable.

 Outcome

 The final system improved clarity and trust across the staking experience.
-Delegators could compare pools with reliable visuals, operators gained a focused control center, and governance improved transparency and early detection of issues.
+Delegators (users who choose where to stake) could compare pools with more reliable signals, node operators (pool owners) gained a focused control center, and governance (people monitoring rules and behavior) improved transparency and early detection of issues.